What Is an Arm’s Length Sale in Real Estate?

 In real estate, an arm’s length sale is a real estate transaction between unrelated parties who are each acting in their own best interest.

-There are a few primary ways in which arm’s length real estate transactions can be distinguished from arm-in-arm transactions.
+There are a few primary ways in which arm’s length real estate transactions can be distinguished from non-arm’s length transactions.

-In an arm's length sale, the buyer and seller have no personal or financial relationship with each other.
+In an arm's length sale, the buyer and seller have no pre-existing personal or financial relationship.

-This contrasts with non-arm's length transactions, where the parties may have a familial, personal, or financial relationship.
+This contrasts with non-arm's length transactions, where the parties may have a familial, personal, and/or financial relationship.

 Independence and Fairness